Sheffield couple found guilty of imprisoning autistic son

 - Published

-A mother who kept her starving autistic son locked in a "disgusting" attic bedroom has been found guilty with her husband of false imprisonment.
+A mother and stepfather who kept their starving autistic son locked in a "disgusting" attic bedroom have been found guilty of false imprisonment.

-Matthew Langley, 22, was "close to death" inside the vomit and faeces-covered room, severely dehydrated and weighing just six stone (39kg).
+Matthew Langley, 22, was "close to death" inside the vomit and faeces-covered room, weighing just six stone (39kg) and severly dehydrated.

 Lorna Hewitt, 43, and husband Craig Hewitt denied keeping him captive at their Sheffield home for seven months.